hitesh007-knight/AirBnb_Price_Optimization_Tool/README.md

 •	scikit-learn: For all machine learning operations, including data preprocessing and model training.
 •	joblib: For saving and loading the trained machine learning model.

-#2.Dataset Description
-The project is based on the Airbnb NYC Open Data dataset, which provides detailed information on various Airbnb listings in New York City for the year 2019.
-The dataset contains a total of 48,895 listings and 16 attributes.